packit/packit.dev/content/docs/Configuration/_index.md

 #### srpm_build_deps
-(*list of strings*) A list of RPM dependencies that are needed for your actions to be run when building SRPM.
+(*list of strings*) A list of RPM dependencies that are needed for your actions to be run when building a SRPM.
-For now, this key is used in Packit Service as an indicator to build your SRPMs in Copr and the dependencies are then installed into the Copr build environment each time the build is triggered.
+The dependencies are installed into the Copr build environment each time the build is triggered.
-Be aware that this is a preparation phase, and we want to build all the packages in Copr by default.
-As a next step, we use Copr build environment also for Packit GitHub app installations since September 6, 2022.
-And we want to switch to building all SRPMs in Copr in January 2023.

 #### packit_instances
 (*list of strings*) If you want to help us with catching issues or need some feature sooner than other users,